-The Stoller Hall marks these auspicious anniversaries with a series of events, running from November 2018 – when women were first able to vote in the United Kingdom – until International Women’s Day in March 2019.
+The Stoller Hall marks these auspicious anniversaries with a series of events, running from November 2018 – when women were first able to vote in the United Kingdom – through to International Women’s Day in March 2019 and beyond.
 Performances, commissions and conversation bring women’s musical voices to the fore as we celebrate the vital role of women in music.

 Events already announced begin with the world première of Carpe Vitam, a new film marking 100 years of votes for women.
 Created by Romana Bellinger and Mike Eden, with music by Laura Rossi performed by Chetham’s Chamber Choir, it forms part of an evening of music also including The Pankhurst Anthem, commissioned by the BBC from composer Lucy Pankhurst and writer Helen Pankhurst based on words written by their great-grandmother Emmeline.